plgd-dev/doc/content/en/features/ocf-cloud-api.md

   --network=host -v `pwd`/.tmp/data:/data ghcr.io/plgd-dev/hub/bundle:latest
 ```

 Values for `FQDN` and `DEVICE_OAUTH_REDIRECT_URL` are machine dependent.
-If you have followed the previous steps and changed the network settings of the guest machine to `Bridged Adapter` then you should obtain the address by running `ifconfig` in terminal and taking ipv4 address of your active network interface.
+If you have followed the previous steps and changed the network settings of the guest machine to `Bridged Adapter` then you should obtain the address by running `ifconfig` in terminal and taking the ipv4 address of your active network interface.

+Additionally, before running the docker command, the `FQDN` and `DEVICE_OAUTH_REDIRECT_URL` must be added to "Allowed Callback URLs" and `FQDN` to "Allowed Web Origins" in the configuration of the auth0 service.

-The docker command should start up all services in the guest machine.
+After correctly setting up the variables and auth0, the docker command should start up all services in the guest machine.
 The GUI provided by the OCF Cloud Bundle should be available at the address set by the `FQDN` environmental variable (`192.168.1.44` in this example).
 You can verify it by opening the address in a browser in your Windows host machine.

 #### Create CTT configuration file

-To run CTT test cases a PICS configuration file is required.
+To run CTT test cases, a PICS configuration file is required.
 Several files should be provided with your CTT installation, but some fields must be modified based on your environment.
-All fields are explained in the CTT _Users Guide_.
+All fields are explained in the CTT _User Guide_.

 ```json
 {